Erie Railroad Co. v. Tompkins: Reed's concurrence in the judgment

 Justice Stanley F. Reed concurred only in the judgment.
 Reed agreed with the Court's core holding that Swift v.
 Tyson should be overruled and that federal courts should apply state law when deciding cases under diversity jurisdiction.
-But Reed disagreed with the Court's conclusion that the Swift doctrine had been unconstitutional, saying instead that he thought it had been merely an erroneous interpretation of the Rules of Decision Act.
+Reed disagreed with the Court's conclusion that the Swift doctrine was unconstitutional, however, saying instead it had been merely an erroneous interpretation of the Rules of Decision Act.

 Butler's dissent

 Justice Pierce Butler filed a dissenting opinion, joined by Justice James McReynolds, in which he argued the majority had engaged in judicial activism.
 He asserted the majority had completely rewritten the two questions presented in the petition for certiorari as a constitutional question, when there really was no constitutional issue.
 He pointed out that no one in this case had directly challenged the Swift regime, which the Court had adhered to for so long in so many cases.